C-D-Lewis/hom-mc-server/README.md

 Then run a container with exposed port and mounted world directory:

 ```
+# Create if no existing world
+mkdir -p world

 docker run --rm -p 25565:25565 -v ./world:/server/world -t hom-mc-server
 ```